 We understand that what you’re going through is stressful—but we’re here to help.
 We won’t let your case get swept under the rug.
 You deserve to have your voice be heard and for the responsible people to be held accountable for their actions.
 They need to know that their negligence cost you and need to make sure this never happens again.

-Personal injury cases can be complex.
-To understand how these cases work, let’s first take a look into the definitions of personal injury and negligence so you have a clear understanding of what those terms mean:
+These cases can be complex.
+To understand how these cases work, let’s first take a look at how the state defines negligence and how that impacts cases.

 Negligence can happen at any moment.
 People can ignore ongoing problems.
 They may also fail to stay alert or make sure certain things are working properly.
 In most cases, the injured party is owed a duty of care that wasn’t met.